Engeniusam/cloudmytribe-resume-project/README.md

 ### Challenges Faced

 - Encountered issues with SSL/TLS certificate validation when configuring Amazon CloudFront.
 Resolved by carefully following Amazon Certificate Manager documentation to correctly associate the certificate with the CloudFront distribution.
+- Experienced challenges creating a new cloudfront resource in my AWS account.
+Resolved it by creating an EC2 instance and afterwards the AWS Support team which I had also sent a ticket to verify my account, verified it successfully

 ### Key Takeaways